flatironinstitute/sciware/26_DataFormats/main.md

 - Suppose your data is a 6d tensor
   - What dimension (field) separates the records?
   - Is each record just one field with a 5d tensor?
+- How would you slice along the different dimensions?

 ### Sparsity